To date, no evidence proves that you can prevent prostate cancer. However, you may be able to lower your risk.

-- Early studies showed that vitamins, such as selenium and vitamin E, may lower your chance of getting prostate cancer.
-Further research, though, has not shown this.
+- Early studies showed that the mineral selenium may lower your chance of getting prostate cancer or slow its progression.

 - Doctors continue to study the effects of supplements on prostate cancer.
 For now, no vitamins or supplements are known to lower risk.

 Testing for Prostate Cancer